 A collection of resources relating to the development of theology during the Post-Reformation / Early Modern era (ca. 16th-18th c.), hosted by the H. Henry Meeter Center for Calvin Studies of Calvin College and Calvin Theological Seminary.

-Bibliographies on the Net is useful if you're looking for reading suggestions on a specific topic.
-It offers a categorized list of annotated links to around 400 online bibliographies.
+This web site, in existence since 1995, focuses on free (open-access) internet resources (bibliographies/indexes, library and archive catalogs, dictionaries/encyclopedias, e-texts and journals) supporting the academic study of religion.
 In any list as sizeable as this one, a few broken links are almost inevitable, but there's a lot of helpful material here.
 This page forms part of a more general gateway to religious studies resources.

 The Theological Commons is a digital library of 79,331 books and periodicals on theology and religion, including 29,730 volumes from the Princeton Theological Seminary Library.